Glym4ek/java-pro-23.11.22/README.md

 # java-pro-23.11.22

+### What do I expect from learning in this group?

-# Learn the Java language
+* Learn the Java language

-# Learn to work with OOP
+* Learn to work with OOP

-# Gain knowledge and skills to create Java applications
+* Gain knowledge and skills to create Java applications

-# Learn to apply a set of technologies included in the standard JEE stack and a range of related technologies
+* Learn to apply a set of technologies included in the standard JEE stack and a range of related technologies